racerr-io/master-server/README.md

-# racerr.io - WebGL client service
+# racerr.io - WebGL Client Service

 Service which is responsible for serving the web page containing the compiled Unity WebGL player.